Engaging Work Tasks at Your Fingertips

 An IEP Goal Skill Builder worksheet packet promotes independent work skills for students during academic follow-up lesson, seat work, inclusion in General Education setting, a resource for home school, or skill reinforcement.
 Each packet hones in on an important skill that is aligned to academic state standards and leads to IEP goal mastery.

+CAN YOU DESCRIBE WHAT IS IN THIS IEP GOAL STAYING ON TOPIC IN WRITING SKILL BUILDER PACKET?
 (Each page includes a data box and a choice of two pictures)

 · 100 Worksheets for student to choose a picture prompt topic and lined paper